 - 5.2.1 Marine and freshwater water quality monitoring were conducted at the 9 and 7 designated monitoring stations respectively.
-All monitoring data are provided in Annex E. - 5.2.2 Monitoring of marine and freshwater locations was conducted on 12 occasions in April to May 2007 (25th, 27th and 30th April, 2nd, 4th, 7th, 9th, 11th, 14th, 16th, 20th and 21st May 2007).
+All monitoring data are provided in Annex E. - Monitoring of marine and freshwater locations was conducted on 6 occasions in May to June 2007 (28th and 30th May, 4th, 10th 11th and 18th June 2007).
 The QA/QC results for laboratory testing in the reporting month were acceptable.
-The QA/QC results are summarised in Annex F. Rainstorm signal was hoisted on 19th and 20th May 2007 and the total rainfall was 47.2 and 81.6 mm respectively. - 5.2.3 Turf establishment progress is shown as follows: - Hole 8 February 2007 (except green) <in progress>; - Hole 5 March 2007 (except green) <in progress>; - Hole 4 April 2007 (except green) <in progress>; and - Hole 6 May 2007 (in progress) <in progress> (planting of turf will start in late June 2007 at Holes 3-8) - 5.2.4 Additional water quality parameters include NH3-N, NO3-N, NO2-N, TIN, TP and Chlorophyll a.
-Monitoring locations for the additional parameters include F_Inland M, M_Marsh, M_BP, TTC and M_A.
+The QA/QC results are summarised in Annex F. Rainstorm signals were hoisted on 27th May and 10th June 2007 and the total rainfall were ranging between 50 and 100 mm. - 5.2.3 Turf establishment progress is shown as follows: - Hole 8 February 2007 (except green) <in progress>; - Hole 5 March 2007 (except green) <in progress>; - Hole 4 April 2007 (except green) <in progress>; - Hole 6 May 2007 (except green) <in progress>; - Hole 7 June 2007 (except green) <in progress>; and - Hole 3 June 2007 <in progress>.
+(Planting at Hole 11 will be commenced at next reporting month) - 5.2.4 Additional water quality parameters include NH3-N, NO3-N, NO2-N, TIN, TP and Chlorophyll a.
+Monitoring locations for the additional parameters include F\Inland M, M\Marsh, M\BP, TTC and M A. - 5.2.5 Biological pesticide was applied to suppress the insect growth at the first priority.
+However, it could be effectively kill the insects and leading to turf damage.
+Chemical application (Chlorpyrifos) was, therefore, applied at Holes 3-8 during the reporting month.
+It is one of the approved insecticides listed in the turfgrass management plan in the final EIA report.
+All water samples were required to send to overseas laboratory for analysis and testing.
+The monitoring results are not available during the reporting month.